ptrguide/ptrguide.github.io/ptr2besms.md

 #### Steps (continued):

-6. Once you're done playing around with your lines ([this](https://www.youtube.com/watch?v=vfis9Uzp6fM) tutorial may help if you're stuck when it comes to additional controls and more specific instructions), upload them to PCSX2/PTR2 by pressing F5 in the line editor.
+6. Once you're done playing around with your lines, upload them to PCSX2/PTR2 by pressing F5 in the line editor.

 Now, you should be able to play using your custom lines!